pewalh/user-service/README.md

     poetry install
     ```
     to create the virtual environment and install the project dependecies.
-4. First time - Set up a clean local database:
+4. Create or update the database:
     ```
     poetry run prisma db push
     ```
     Note: The database storage file *not* included in git.

+5. Generate the prisma client:
+    ```
+    poetry run prisma generate
+    ```

 ## Run the service
 Run the service within the virtual environment with
 ```
-poetry run uvicorn user-service:app --host 0.0.0.0 --port 8000
+poetry run uvicorn main:app --port 8000
 ```
 This starts the service locally.
 It will use a local sqlite database in ***TODO***

-Follow the link `link` to interact with the service via its swagger ui/doc.
+A Swagger UI for documentation and testing of/interaction with the API is available in [http://localhost:8000/doc](http://localhost:8000/docs).

 ## API